stamm2911/Workout-Tracker/README.md

 - [Questions](#questions)

 ## Usage
-When the user loads the page, they are given the option to create a new workout or continue with their last workout.
+When the user loads the page, they are given the option to create a new workout or continue with their last workout

 The user is able to: